Boston Latin Academy: History

 In 1888, Abbie Farwell Brown, Sybil Collar, and Virginia Holbrook decided to create a school newspaper.
 The name Jabberwock was picked from a list that Abbie Farwell Brown submitted.
 It was taken from "Jabberwocky", the famous nonsense poem written by Lewis Carroll in Through the Looking Glass.
 They wrote to Lewis Carroll in London about the name and received a handwritten letter giving them permission for its use.
 The Jabberwock is one of the oldest school newspapers in the United States.

-The number of students grew each year.
-When the number of students exceeded 350 in 1898, the school committee moved the first four classes to a building in Copley Square vacated by the Chauncy Hall School while the fifth and sixth remained in the old building.
-In 1907, Girls' Latin School moved into a brand new building, shared with the Boston Normal School, located on Huntington Avenue in the Fenway.
+With the number of students growing each year, in 1898 the school committee moved the first four classes to a building in Copley Square while the rest remained in the older building.
+In 1907, the school moved into a new building, shared with the Boston Normal School.

-The school remained there until 1955, when Teachers' College expanded, forcing Girls' Latin School to relocate to the former Dorchester High School for Girls building located in Codman Square.
+Girls' Latin School expanded from approximately 421 students in 1907 to 1,350 students in 1955.
+The City of Boston had turned over the entirety of the campus to the state in 1952, and when State Teachers College at Boston (the former Normal School) expanded, Girls' Latin School was forced to relocate to the former Dorchester High School for Girls building located in Codman Square.

 In 1972, boys were admitted for the first time to Girls' Latin School.
 The school name was changed in 1975 and the first graduating class of Boston Latin Academy was in 1977.

 In 1981, Latin Academy moved back into the Fenway area, this time to Ipswich Street, across from Fenway Park.
-It remained there until the summer of 1991, when it moved back again, this time to its present location in the former Roxbury Memorial and Boston Technical High School building, located on Townsend St. in Roxbury.
+It remained there until the summer of 1991, when it moved again, this time to its present location in the former Roxbury Memorial and Boston Technical High School building, located on Townsend St. in Roxbury or Dorchester.

 In 2001, Boston Latin Academy became the first high school to form an official Eastern Massachusetts High School Red Cross Club.
 The club is one of the biggest in the school with over 100 members.
 Latin Academy's Red Cross Club is also one of the biggest high school Red Cross Club in Eastern Massachusetts.